Download and print as a PDF (180kB pdf)

 What is colour vision deficiency?

-Colour Vision Deficiency affects approximately 8% of men and 1% of females.
-The phrase ‘colour blind’ is not strictly correct as affected people are rarely blind to colour but are less sensitive to particular colours and may have difficulty distinguishing between two different colours or between different shades of one colour.
+Calling it ‘colour blind’ is not strictly correct as affected people are rarely blind to colour, but they are less sensitive to particular colours.
+They may have difficulty telling the difference between two different colours or between different shades of one colour.
+It affects approximately 8% of men and 1% of women.

 There are 3 main types of colour vision deficiency: